Habengut/Polestar_Charging/README.md

 # Polestar Charging Notification
 ## Description
-Home Assistant Blueprint with notification for charging completed
+This is a Home Assistant Blueprint that notifies you when your Polestar has completed charging.

 ![Image1](./media/setup_section.PNG)